Tayyaba Zafar: Science communication

-Dr Zafar became recognised as a public figure when she visited Antarctica in 2018 under the Homeward Bound project, a personal and professional development program to empower STEMM women leaders.
+Zafar became recognised as a public figure when she visited Antarctica in 2018 under the Homeward Bound project, a personal and professional development program to empower STEMM women leaders.
 She has given public talks such as for Sydney Science Festival, talks to amateur astronomical societies, schools, and universities and written scientific online articles.
 She is a member of the 2021 CSIRO STEM Professionals in Schools, Australia program to team up with teachers to educate and inspire students.
 She has given multi-lingual TV interviews, including a one-to-one interview for Such TV and breakfast show with Lahore News TV.
 She has radio and print interviews including interviews for BBC World, ABC News, SBS, and EFE Verde.
 She has online articles on astronomy, instrumentation, and women in STEM issues.
 She has been invited as a panelist for women in STEM discussion panels e.g., Sydney Science Trail in 2020.